-IS IT OK TO MIX HUMAN MILK AND ARTIFICIAL BABY MILK (FORMULA)?
+IS IT OK TO MIX HUMAN MILK AND FORMULA?

-Having your care provider offer your pumped milk to your baby separately ensures that all of your “liquid gold” will be used and less will be wasted.
-It’s also important for any caregiver providing a bottle to your baby to practice paced bottle feeding, so the milk is offered is a manner similar to breastfeeding and babies don’t get used to a fast flow of a bottle.
+If your baby needs supplementing with formula milk, a common question is whether it is appropriate to mix breastmilk and formula in the same container, and the answer is that it may be preferable to do separate feedings.
+One reason is that mixing breastmilk and formula can result in breastmilk being wasted, if the baby does not finish the milk (since the formula needs to be discarded).
+Giving your pumped milk to your baby first, and on its own, ensures that all of your “liquid gold” will be used and less will be wasted.
+It’s also important for you or any caregiver providing a bottle to your baby to practice paced bottle feeding, so the milk is offered in a manner similar to breastfeeding and your baby doesn’t develop a preference for the faster flow of a bottle.